|http://ghr.nlm.nih.gov/ A service of the U.S. National Library of Medicine®|

-The VCAN gene belongs to a family of genes called PG (proteoglycans).
+The VCAN gene belongs to a family of genes called proteoglycans (proteoglycans).

 A gene family is a group of genes that share important characteristics.
 Classifying individual genes into families helps researchers describe how genes are related to each other.
 For more information, see What are gene families? (http://ghr.nlm.nih.gov/handbook/howgeneswork/genefamilies) in the Handbook.

-At least six mutations in the VCAN gene have been found to cause Wagner syndrome.
-Some of these mutations can also cause a similar condition called erosive vitreoretinopathy, which is often considered a variant of Wagner syndrome.
-All of the identified VCAN gene mutations disrupt the way the gene's instructions are used to make versican.
-These mutations may decrease the production of versican isoforms V0 and V1 and increase the production of isoforms V2 and V3.
-Researchers believe that this imbalance of the versican isoforms is responsible for the vision problems experienced by people with Wagner syndrome.
+At least 11 mutations in the VCAN gene have been found to cause Wagner syndrome, a condition that leads to progressive vision loss starting in childhood or early adulthood.
+The VCAN gene mutations that cause Wagner syndrome disrupt the way the gene's instructions are used to make versican.
+These mutations occur in two areas of the gene called intron 7 and exon 8; mutations in these regions lead to a decrease in the production of versican isoforms V0 and V1 and an increase in the production of isoforms V2 and V3.
+Researchers believe that this imbalance of versican isoforms in the vitreous impairs versican's interaction with other proteins, causing the vitreous to become unstable.
+This lack of stability in the vitreous affects other areas of the eye and contributes to the vision problems that occur in people with Wagner syndrome.
 It is unknown why VCAN gene mutations seem solely to affect vision.

 Cytogenetic Location: 5q14.3

 Molecular Location on chromosome 5: base pairs 83,471,674 to 83,582,303

 The VCAN gene is located on the long (q) arm of chromosome 5 at position 14.3.